Wind4Greg/BBS-Draft-Checks/README.md

 A key intermediate step needed below to create the generators in the group G1 is *hashing to an elliptic curve*.
 This is being standardized in [irtf draft: hash to curve](https://www.ietf.org/archive/id/draft-irtf-cfrg-hash-to-curve-16.html).
 The *noble* library (referenced above) provides this capability and runs tests against the test vectors from the draft.

 If you want to see a simple usage and test vector verification see the file [Hash2CurveCheckSimple.js](JavaScript/Hash2CurveCheckSimple.js).
-If you want to see every intermediate step checked against the full test vectors from the draft see the file [Hash2CurveCheck.js](JavaScript/Hash2CurveCheck.js).

 ## Creating Generators